DAIMoNDLab/llms_summarizing/README.md

 https://www.youtube.com/watch?v=doRpfmXncEE - simplest approach, feeds documents directly to the LLMs' context and prompts

-https://www.youtube.com/watch?v=_XayFqTk3EY - project that allows taking to your pdf, so you can ask questions about the paper
+https://www.youtube.com/watch?v=_XayFqTk3EY - project that allows talking to your pdf, so you can ask questions about the paper

 https://www.youtube.com/watch?v=Gn64NNr3bqU - explainer of the clustering method we use here